mendix/docs/content/en/docs/appstore/modules/document-generation.md

 ### 1.4 Known issues

 - When styling your document, you might see conflicting styles introduced by Atlas Core.
 These styles are specific to the print media and use the `!important` property.
 This means you can only override them using `!important` property as well.
 You can find this property in the file *atlas_core/web/core/\_legacy/bootstrap/_bootstrap.scss*.
-- The `System.Owner` association is currently not set to the user that executed the microflow.
+- The `System.Owner` association is currently not set to the user which has run the microflow.
 - Some widgets, such as the [Charts](/appstore/widgets/charts/) widget, might not be fully loaded if they are rendered before all data is available.
 We check on pending network requests to prevent this, but this is not 100% reliable.

 ## 2 Installation {#installation}